Click each student’s name below to find out more information. Click the name again to hide their information.

 Colin Anderson was born in Rochester Minnesota, and was raised in Faribault, Minnesota.
 In my schooling he attended Faribault High School, Bethany Lutheran College, Minnesota State University Mankato, and Martin Luther College.
 At Bethany he studied Psychology and was also active in choir and golf and various intramural sports.
 After two years at Bethany he studied Special Education and graduated in May 2014 with a BS degree in Education from Minnesota State University, Mankato.
 After graduating college, he taught for two years in the Mankato Public School District.
 He was also a basketball coach at Mankato East High School for three years.
 He spent two years taking languages at Martin Luther College before enrolling at Bethany Lutheran Theological Seminary in fall 2018.
 His most recent news is that he got married July 25th 2020, and could not be happier about it!
 His wife’s name is Hannah, and she is the greatest blessing in his life.
 They had a small intimate ceremony and reception at Colin’s parents lake home in Faribault, Minnesota.
 Currently the Andersons work as the Resident Hall Coordinators of Gullixson Hall at Bethany Lutheran College and live there as well.
 Outside of work and study, Colin enjoys hiking and exploring God’s creation with his wife and family, as well as golfing, hunting, fishing, exercising and other outdoor and lake activities.

 Peter S. Bockoven was born to Peter M. and Christine A. Bockoven in Winchester, Massachusetts.
 When he was six years old his family moved to Sahuarita, Arizona.
 When he was sixteen, he transferred from public high school to Luther Preparatory School in Watertown, Wisconsin.
 Upon graduation he attended college at Bethany Lutheran College, graduating with a degree in history/philosophy in May 2018.
 At Bethany he enjoyed studying languages, playing the organ, singing in the choir, and working various on-campus jobs.
 He began studies at Bethany Lutheran Theological Seminary in August 2018.
 He is married to his wife Katie (Farquhar).
 Katie is a recent nursing graduate of Bethany Lutheran College, currently employed as a nurse in Mankato.
-Peter and Katie have a daughter, born May 2018, and a son, born September 2020.
+Peter and Katie have a daughter, Adeline Esther, who was born in May 2018, and a son, yet to be named, born in September 2020.
 In his free time, he enjoys spending time with his family, reading, and exercising.

 Abraham Faugstad was born to Dan and Julie (Sorenson) Faugstad and raised in Belview, Minnesota.
 He was homeschooled until eighth grade and then attended E.C.H.O.
 Charter School and Southwest Minnesota State University before starting at Bethany Lutheran College in Mankato, Minnesota.
 He graduated with a Bachelor of Arts degree in Chemistry and a minor in Mathematics in May 2017.
 At Bethany Lutheran College, he was involved with Student Senate, Bethany’s Organization of Student Scientists, choir, chamber orchestra, theater, intramural sports, and playing guitar and organ.
 At Bethany Abe met his wife, Elise Widmer.
 Their first date was in Erfurt, Germany (where Martin Luther received his doctorate), when they were on the Bethany Choir tour trip.
 Elise was one of the first girls Abe met at Bethany at Music Theory Boot camp.
 They have now been happily married for two years and they welcomed a new member of the family this past February, their daughter, Hilde Grace Faugstad!
 This school year he will be working as the librarian for the Seminary and Elise is a stay-at-home Mom and Homemaker.
 They are also serving as the Resident Assistants at the Beacon Lutheran Campus Ministry at Mankato State University.
 Outside of his studying and work he enjoys physical exercise, music, and spending time with family.